Science

 Program

-The Master is organized in four semesters, each of which constitutes a progressive specialization.
-Each semester has 30 ECTS and must be validated independently (there is no inter-semester compensation).
-To validate each year, the two semesters must be validated separately and to obtain the diploma, the two years must be validated.
+The Master's program is organized into four semesters, each of which constitutes a progressive specialization.
+Each semester is worth 30 ECTS credits and must be validated independently (there is no inter-semester compensation).
+To validate each year, the two semesters must therefore be validated separately, and to obtain the degree, both years must be validated.

-The first year presents a strong mutualization with the other courses of the Master of Physics, in particular with the SoftMat course.
-It specializes in the second semester, and especially in the third semester.
-The 4th semester is dedicated to the long internship at the end of the program.
+The first year involves significant overlap with other tracks in the Master's in Physics program, particularly the SoftMat track.
+The program becomes more specialized in the second semester, and especially in the third semester.
+The fourth semester is devoted to a long internship at the end of the program.

 Read more